AstarNetwork/astar-docs/docs/builder-guides/astar_features/astarBase.md

 console.log(stakerStatus);
 ```

-In the end, this returns if a certain address is registered in AstarBase.
+That's a wrap!
+This example will return if a certain address is registered in AstarBase.
-That’s a wrap!

 Happy hacking!

 ## Reference